Kangaroo Point Bikeway upgrade: Stage 1 (Goodwill Bridge to Veloway 1) - South Brisbane

 About the project

-The Kangaroo Point Bikeway upgrade - stage 1 project is part of Council’s Better Bikeways for Brisbane program, reducing traffic congestion through dedicated bikeways and active travel options with a $100 million investment.
+The Kangaroo Point Bikeway upgrade: Stage 1 project is part of Council’s Better Bikeways 4 Brisbane program.
+The program aims at reducing traffic congestion through dedicated bikeways and active travel options with a $100 million investment.

-This investment is not only aimed at providing safer access for those who currently cycle, but also to significantly boost the number of people cycling.
+This investment is aimed at providing safer access for those who currently cycling and increasing the number of cyclists in Brisbane.

-The project will provide a safer environment for cyclists and pedestrians and plays an important role in Brisbane's bicycle network connecting Brisbane's Central Business District (CBD) with the southern, south-eastern and eastern suburbs.
+The project will provide a safer environment for cyclists and pedestrians.
+It plays an important role in Brisbane's bicycle network connecting Brisbane's Central Business District (CBD) with the southern, south-eastern and eastern suburbs.

 - improvements to pedestrian paths and pedestrian access to existing footpaths